← All claims

 2025 · Brain Behav Immun

-observational supports moderate Review notes population cohorts show truncal vagotomy reduces later Parkinson's risk, implicating vagal gut-to-brain transmission.
+observational supports low Review notes population cohorts show truncal vagotomy reduces later Parkinson's risk, implicating vagal gut-to-brain transmission.

 Challis